 The RMP internship experience is an integral component of the professional preparation of our students.
 The internship bridges the gap between theory and professional practice.
 It is an opportunity to learn, first-hand, the inner workings of a recreation service and/or health care delivery system and to further develop the competency and self-assurance necessary for a professional career in the recreation, parks, human services, and/or health fields.

-During the required 14-16 week internship, students apply the skills and knowledge they have gained in the classroom at an agency or organization of their choice.
+PEM internships are 10-16 weeks and TR internships are 14-16 weeks.
+During the required internship, students apply the skills and knowledge they have gained in the classroom at an agency or organization of their choice.
 It is in the trying of new things, getting involved in a “direct experience”, that we can begin to understand what we do or do not know.
 The internship allows a student to further develop competencies in such areas as: program planning, leadership, assessment, teamwork, oral and written communications, documentation, business procedures, maintenance, personnel matters, marketing, and public relations.
 Locating a quality internship and securing a placement will expose a student to all aspects of an organization’s operation.

 The search is a serious endeavor, and you will be assisted in the process by the RMP Internship Coordinator, the RMP 654 – Professional Development and Ethics course, a RMP database of over 600 national & international internship sites and your academic advisor.
 The responsibility is ultimately yours to find the right fit that has led many of our students to their first employment opportunity in the profession.